Cronos

 Review:

-This was a film that I read about in Fangoria as they had it listed on their Top 300 horror films of all time.
-I was intrigued when I learned this was written and directed by Guillermo del Toro, because I’ve seen quite a few of his films and they are quite good.
+This was a film that I read about in Fangoria as they had it listed in their Top 300 horror films of all time.
+I was intrigued when I learned this was written and directed by Guillermo del Toro, because I’ve seen quite a few of his films.
+He’s an interesting director.
 I knew this one was kind of a different take on the vampire and that intrigued me.
-The synopsis is a mysterious device designed to provide its owner with eternal life resurfaces after four hundred years, leaving a trail of destruction in its path.
+I’ve also now given this a second watch as a Trek through the Twos.

 My Rating: 8 out of 10